Conversation piece

 The Jones Family Conversation Piece, by William Hogarth, 1730.

 A conversation piece refers to a group portrait in a domestic or landscape setting depicting persons chatting or otherwise socializing with each other.
 The persons depicted may be members of a family as well as friends, members of a society or hunt, or some other grouping who are shown sharing common activities such as hunts, meals, or musical parties.
 It was an especially popular genre in 18th-century England, beginning from the 1720s, largely due to the influence of William Hogarth.
 Similar paintings can also be found in other periods and outside of England.
-The setting of various figures "conversing" in an intimate setting appears to call for small-scale paintings, but some artists treated this subject manner in the Grand Manner, with almost life-size figures.
+The setting of various figures "conversing" in an intimate setting appears to call for small-scale paintings, but some artists treated this subject matter in the grand manner, with almost life-size figures.